Utah Administrative Code

 B. The Professional Learning Plan is independent of the License Renewal Point requirements in R277- 500-3C.

 C. Returning educators who previously held a Level 2 or Level 3 license shall be issued a Level 1 license during the first year of employment.
-Upon completion of the requirements listed in R277-502-6A and a satisfactory LEA evaluation, if available, the employing LEA may recommend the educator's return to Level 2 or Level 3 licensure.
+Upon completion of the requirements listed in R277-502-6A and a satisfactory LEA evaluation, the employing LEA may recommend the educator's return to Level 2 or Level 3 licensure.

 D. Returning educators who taught less than three consecutive years in a public or accredited private school shall complete the Early Years Enhancement requirements before moving from Level 1 to Level 2 licensure.